-Today starts the 2013 National Click It or Ticket Campaign.
-This campaign will run through June 2, 2013.
+The 2014 National Click It or Ticket Campaign is underway.
+This campaign will run through May 26, 2014.
 This is a 24 hour a day, 7 day a week zero tolerance effort to increase traffic safety and awareness, and reduce traffic related fatalities.
 Officers will be looking for violators, and should you be stopped, you will be cited.
 Please wear your seat belts, we’d hate for our first meeting to be during a traffic stop or traffic crash.

 Strong Enforcement Saves Lives—